vslavik/bakefile/docs/language.rst

 -------

-Target definition consists of three things: the *type* of the target (an executable, a library etc.), it's *ID* (the name, which usually corresponds to built file's name, but doesn't have to) and detailed specification of its
+Target definition consists of three things: the *type* of the target (an executable, a library etc.), its *ID* (the name, which usually corresponds to built file's name, but doesn't have to) and detailed specification of its
 properties: